jason-victor1/jason-victor1/README.md

 - Manage multiple compiler versions efficiently using tools like `solc-select`.

 You can find more details about these solutions in the [Solidity Compiler Troubleshooting Repository](https://github.com/jason-victor1/solidity-compiler-troubleshooting.git).

+---

+### Addressing SimplerLLM Dependency Conflicts
+While working with the **SimplerLLM** library, I identified and reported a dependency conflict involving the `openai` library:
+- **Issue:** The `simplerllm` library pins `openai==1.25.0`, which conflicts with newer versions (`openai==1.59.3`).
+- **Challenges Addressed:**
+  - Investigated errors such as `proxies` `TypeError` with older OpenAI versions.
+  - Communicated with the library creator, who confirmed plans to update the dependency.
+  - Documented workarounds to continue using SimplerLLM while avoiding major disruptions.

+You can find more details and updates in the [SimplerLLM Library Repository](https://github.com/jason-victor1/SimplerLLM-library.git).

 ## Current Blog Posts:
 [![Blog](https://img.shields.io/badge/Read%20Blog-How%20to%20Stop%20SIM%20Swapping%20Scams%20with%20Blockchain%20Technology-darkblue)](https://medium.com/@jasonvictor19/how-to-stop-sim-swapping-scams-with-blockchain-technology-2c97e60cc566)